msveshnikov/jira-clone-autocode/DOCUMENTATION.md

-# JIRA Clone Project Documentation
+# SCRUM Clone Project Documentation

 ## Project Overview

-This project is a lightweight JIRA-inspired project management tool built with React and MongoDB.
+This project is a lightweight SCRUM-inspired project management tool built with React and MongoDB.
 It aims to provide essential project management features in a user-friendly interface.

 ### Key Features